 Kojic acid is also is a therapy for the treatment of pigment problems and age spots.
 Recent studies have shown that it is effective as a lightening agent, slowing production of melanin (brown pigment).
 (Euro Botanicals Lightening Serum)

 This is derived from vitamin A and is found in many over-the-counter “anti-aging” skin care products.
 Retinol is proven to improve mottled pigmentation, wrinkles and fine lines, skin texture, skin tone and color, and your skin's hydration levels.
 Retinyl palmitate is another ingredient linked to retinol, but is less potent.
 (Euro Botanicals Vitamin A Creme)

 5. L-Ascorbic Acid

 L-Ascorbic Acid is the only form of vitamin C that you should look for in your skincare products.
-With age and sun exposure, collagen synthesis in the skin drops, leading to wrinkles.
+With age and sun exposure, collagen synthesis in the skin deteriorates, leading to wrinkles.
 Vitamin C is the only antioxidant proven to stimulate the synthesis of collagen, reducing fine lines, scars, and wrinkles.
 (Euro Botanicals Vitamin C Serum)

 6. Hyaluronic Acid

 Hyaluronic acid is known for its capability to "reverse" or stop aging.
 Hyaluronic acid is a component of the body's connective tissues and is known to cushion the skin.
 As you age hyaluronic acid diminishes in the skin.
 Smoking and diet can also affect your body's level of hyaluronic acid over time.
 Skin care products with hyaluronic acid are most often used to help increase hydration levels in the skin.
 (Euro Botanicals Hyaluronic Acid Serum)